 The importance placed on student-athletes to learn, develop, and maintain academic eligibility has led to the implementation of a number of academic tutorial and support programs provided by college and university athletic departments.
 This analysis investigates the relationship between the level of spending on student-athlete academic services and student-athlete academic performance for two major NCAA Division I conferences.
 Additionally, it examines whether these programs are successful in accomplishing their goal of student-athlete academic success.

 This analysis focuses on football and male basketball programs.
 It finds a relationship between per athlete spending changes and academic progress for men‟s football.
 However, this impact is not found at low levels of spending or when applied to men‟s basketball.
 Additionally, other factors such as academic quality, spending on student services, and the student faculty ratio mattered as expected.
 While these findings may signify that academic support programs only have significant effects on the academic achievement of student-athletes at higher levels of spending, the magnitude of this effect is unclear.
 Implications for these athletic departments are presented to address the potential concern that dollars spent on support services may not foster measureable academic improvements at lower levels of spending.

 Batley, James W., "Athletic Academic Reform: Does the Level of Spending on Academic Services by Athletic Departments affect the Academic Progress Rates of Revenue Sports?"
 (2011).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 90.

 Higher Education Administration Commons, Policy Design, Analysis, and Evaluation Commons